microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/site-unfollow.md

 ## Request body

-In the request body, supply an array of JSON objects with the id parameter mentioned in the table below.
+In the request body, supply an array of JSON objects with the `id` parameter.

 | Name                 | Value  | Description                                                            |